 Your focal point is the subject of your window display and the aspect of your display that customers will first notice and pay the most attention to.
-The rest of your display—from your background to accent pieces—are built around this point, so be sure you are placing it wisely and making it bold enough to carry visual weight.
+The rest of your display—from your background to accent pieces—is built around this point, so be sure you are placing it wisely and making it bold enough to carry visual weight.

-The most important part of placing your focal point will be making sure that it is at eye level for people passing by.
-This will not only ensure that your focal point is seen and appreciated but will also promote window shopping.
+The most important part of placing your focal point will be making sure it’s at eye level for people passing by.
+To figure out the best positioning, take a step outside your store to see exactly where eye level falls.

 Consider using spotlights to create a dramatic lighting scheme around your focal point.
 You might also want to play with contrast or create areas of high and low exposure that will help guide customers’ eyes through your display and draw their attention to key areas.